 When to Jump: If the Job You Have Isn’t the Life You Want by Mike Lewis

 Stuck in a rut?
 Then this might well be the book for you.
 Do you often find yourself daydreaming about a life less ordinary?
 Is there a calling left unanswered?
 An urge to achieve something more satisfying than your current work/life scenario?
 In When to Jump, Mike Lewis speaks to over forty people from all different walks of life who took the leap of faith and achieved their dreams.
-Inspiring, instructive and reassuring.
+Inspiring, instructive and reassuring, a great read.

 ‘Nothing will change unless you make the change – the journey starts here.’